 You shouldn’t take vitamin A supplements to treat hair loss.
 If you see hair loss as a result of vitamin A or retinoid tablets, speak to your doctor or a trichologist about how to manage this.

-Vitamin and mineral supplements aren’t the best way for most healthy people to get their recommended vitamin intake [50-51].
+Taking hair vitamins for men and women isn’t the best way for most healthy people to get their recommended vitamin intake [50-51].
 Eating a balanced diet is a far better way to ensure you’re getting the hair nutrients you need.

 If you have a known micronutrient deficiency, supplementing your diet with vitamin tablets can help you reach a healthy level.
 However, be mindful that certain vitamins (like vitamin A) can make hair loss worse if taken in excess.